 Join the Section

-The purpose and mission of the Labor & Employment Law Section is to serve and support our members and others through opportunities for education, leadership, networking, professionalism and public service, and by providing quality programs, publications, scholarships and awards related to the field of labor and employment law.
+The purpose and mission of the Labor & Employment Law Section are to serve and support our members and others through opportunities for education, leadership, networking, professionalism, and public service, and by providing quality programs, publications, scholarships, and awards related to the field of labor and employment law.
 There are many benefits to joining the Labor & Employment Law Section, including:

-- The Checkoff – The Section’s newsletter which provides updates on recent employment and labor law issues, including discrimination, traditional labor (collective bargaining and other union-related issues), non-competes, unemployment appeals and wage/hour issues.
+- The Checkoff – The Section’s newsletter provides updates on recent employment and labor law issues, including discrimination, traditional labor (collective bargaining and other union-related issues), non-competes, unemployment appeals, and wage/hour issues.

 - E-Updates – Members receive weekly updates on recent employment law cases in the 11th Circuit and Florida courts.

 - At least five live CLE Seminars in South Florida, Orlando, Tallahassee, and elsewhere, including the Public Employment Labor Relations Seminar, the Labor and Employment Law Certification Review Seminar, and the Advanced Labor Topics Seminar.
-Section Members receive discounted registration fees for either the live seminar or the purchase of the CD/DVD/podcast of the seminar.
+Section members receive discounted registration fees for either the live seminar or the purchase of the online seminar/downloadable audio/CD/DVD of the seminar.

 - Section Committees and Subcommittees – Members can participate in the committees and enjoy opportunities to network with legal professionals with similar interests.